-- Inform patients receiving concomitant gonadotropin-releasing hormone (GnRH) analog therapy that they need to maintain this treatment during the course of treatment with ERLEADA. - Instruct patients to take their dose at the same time each day (once daily).
+Inform patients receiving concomitant gonadotropin-releasing hormone (GnRH) analog therapy that they need to maintain this treatment during the course of treatment with ERLEADA.

+- Instruct patients to take their dose at the same time each day (once daily).
 ERLEADA can be taken with or without food.
 Each tablet should be swallowed whole.
-Do not crush or split tablets [see Posology and method of administration (4.2.1)].

-- Inform patients that in the event of a missed daily dose of ERLEADA, they should take their normal dose as soon as possible on the same day with a return to the normal schedule on the following day.
-The patient should not take extra tablets to make up the missed dose [see Posology and method of administration (4.2.1)]. - Instruct patients who have difficulty swallowing tablets whole to mix the recommended dose of ERLEADA tablets with applesauce.
-Do not crush tablets [see Posology and method of administration (4.2.3)].
+Do not crush or split tablets [see Posology and method of administration (4.2.1)]. - Instruct patients who cannot swallow tablets whole to follow the instructions for the prescribed strength of ERLEADA tablets for alternate methods of administration, including administration through a feeding tube [see Alternate Method of Administration (4.2.3)]. - Inform patients that in the event of a missed daily dose of ERLEADA, they should take their normal dose as soon as possible on the same day with a return to the normal schedule on the following day.
+The patient should not take extra tablets to make up the missed dose [see Posology and method of administration (4.2.1)].